m4ktub/m4ktub.ws/source/_posts/2014-12-27-duplicity-backup-to-s3-with-raspberry-pi.md

 This will run the duplicity script at 9:15 PM of every Monday, that is, it will do an incremental backup every week (after the first full backup, off course).
 Any output from cron scripts are mailed to the local user and you can use that.
-Nevertheless, the previous script has no outpu because duplicity's output is redirect to a log file.
+Nevertheless, the previous script has no output because duplicity's output is redirect to a log file.
 We we must take care of sending email explicitly but, then again, we have more control of the email that is sent.